 One strategy you can adopt is to obtain customer feedback from those who have decided to no longer be customers.

 As soon as a customer decides to terminate their account, you can send them a personal email to ask them why they decided to end the relationship.

 Asking for customer feedback is a great way to ascertain if there are any customer complaints, and if there are, you can work on improving customer satisfaction to encourage repeat purchases and to improve customer retention rates.

 Not everyone will reply to your email with customer feedback, but those that do will provide a performance indicator and some valuable insight into what you need to be doing better to improve your retention rate and how to improve your customer loyalty program.

-It’s important that, when you do this, you acknowledge everything that is being said.
+It’s important that you acknowledge everything that is being said.

-You can’t be in denial, when reading the responses that you’re receiving from ‘ex’ customers.
-To improve your customer satisfaction it all starts with listening to what they have to say.
+You can’t be in denial when reading the responses that you’re receiving from former customers.
+To improve your customer satisfaction, it all starts with listening to what they have to say.

 Sure, criticism and negative customer feedback can be a hard thing to deal with, especially on social media.
-But, if it helps to make your company better, all while improving customer experience – you should welcome it as a performance indicator.
+But, if it helps to improve your company, all while improving the customer experience, you should welcome it as a performance indicator.

 You don’t have to request customer feedback exclusively by email.